 Enter ‘Quills & Quests’

 I also found creative pursuits to be one of the most helpful resources during my recovery journey.
 I’ve made new friends, discovered skills I didn’t realize I had, and found a pursuit that brings me a joyous sense of accomplishment.
-As it turns out, the best way to get rid of bad habits isn’t just ‘quitting’ them (which is part of it) but by pouring time and energy into a creative endeavors to replace the old habits with new, more fulfilling ones.
-So many addictions or self medication methods really just stem from the same desire, wanting to cope or escape from something negative in your life.
+As it turns out, the best way to get rid of bad habits isn’t just ‘quitting’ them (which is part of it) but by pouring time and energy into new habits, like creative endeavors, replacing old habits with more fulfilling ones.
+So many addictions or self medication methods just stem from the same desire, wanting to cope with or escape from something negative in our lives.
 Sadly, those methods usually also bring with them shame, regret, and isolation.
-I now firmly believe that pursing creative interests with others can provide a healthy amount of escape while also bringing along pride, fulfillment, and community.
+I now firmly believe that pursuing creative interests with others can provide a healthy amount of escape while also bringing along pride, fulfillment, and community.

 Which brings us back full circle to Quills & Quests itself.
-I’ve found that for me, Tabletop RPGs check all the above boxes and has been a big part of my own recovery journey.
+I’ve found that for me, esaping into the collaborative fantasy world building of Tabletop RPGs checks all the boxes and has been a big part of my own recovery journey.
 So, with wanting to share the resources I found helpful in my recovery while also wanting to share my love of Tabletop RPGs, I decided to start my own site that finds a way to merge them together in unique package that hopefully makes both more relatable and accessible.
+I’m learning more about creative art therapy and working to become a Therapeutic Game Master to help weave these together even more.

 Starting Your Path